1623 and Steps for the Future present

-We'll work as an ensemble to look for vocal and physical clues in a range of soliloquies, duologues and scenes before trying out ways of putting them into practice.
-The focus of the masterclass will be on the major differences between acting for stage and screen.
+We'll work together to look for vocal and physical clues in a range of soliloquies, duologues and scenes before trying out ways of putting them into practice.
+The focus of the masterclass will be on the major differences between acting Shakespeare for stage and screen.

 Please wear loose clothing and trainers.
 Come with an open mind and lots of energy.